AuDigitalHealth/ci-medicare-records/pages/_includes/profiles.md

       </tr>
       <tr>
          <td><a href="StructureDefinition-explanationofbenefit-medicare.html">Explanation of Benefit Medicare</a></td>
-         <td>This profile defines a representation of Pharmaceutical Benefits Schedule (PBS) claim items or Medicare Benefits Schedule (MBS) claim items.</td>
+         <td>This profile defines a representation of PBS claim items or MBS claim items.</td>
       </tr>
       <tr>
          <td><a href="StructureDefinition-referralrequest-mbsdva.html">Referral Request Medicare Benefits Schedule Department of Veterans’ Affairs</a></td>
-         <td>This profile defines a representation of information of the requested service including the requesting practitioner as part of Medicare Benefits Schedule (MBS) claim item records.</td>
+         <td>This profile defines a representation of information of the requested service including the requesting practitioner as part of MBS claim item records.</td>
        </tr>
  </tbody>
 </table>
 <br/>

 ###  Pharmaceutical Benefits Schedule (PBS) claim item record

-Profiles that define representation of Pharmaceutical Benefits Schedule (PBS) claim items:

 <table class="list" width="100%">
    <tbody>